Pinus taeda: Description

+Bark is reddish brown and deeply fissured into irregular, broad, scaly plates on older trees.
+Branches are reddish-brown to dark yellowish brown.

+Loblolly pines are one of the fastest growing pines making it a valuable species in the lumber industry.
+The lumber marketed as yellow pine lumber and similar usage to other southern pines such as the more stronger Longleaf and Shortleaf pines.
+They are also used as pulpwood.
+It grows at an average of 2 feet per year.
+The tallest loblolly pine currently known, which is 51.4 m tall, and the largest, which measures 42 m3 in volume, are in Congaree National Park.

-Etymology & Taxonomy
+Etymology and taxonomy

-The word "loblolly" is a combination of "lob", referring to thick, heavy bubbling of cooking porridge, and "lolly", an old British dialect word for broth, soup, or any other food boiled in a pot.
+The word "loblolly" is a combination of "lob", referring to thick, heavy bubbling of cooking porridge, and "lolly", an old British dialect word for "broth, soup, or any other food boiled in a pot".
 In the southern United States, the word is used to mean "a mudhole; a mire," a sense derived from an allusion to the consistency of porridge.
 Hence, the pine is named as it is generally found in lowlands and swampy areas.
 Loblolly pines grow well in acidic clay soil, which is common throughout the South, thus are often found in large stands in rural places.

 Other old names, now rarely used, include oldfield pine due to its status as an early colonizer of abandoned fields; bull pine due to its size (several other yellow pines are also often so named, especially large isolated specimens); rosemary pine due to loblolly's distinctive fragrance compared to the other southern pines; and North Carolina pine.

 For the scientific name, Pinus is the Latin name for the pines and taeda refers to the resinous wood.

 Ecology

 With the advent of wildfire suppression, loblolly pine has become prevalent in some parts of the Deep South that were once dominated by longleaf pine and, especially in northern Florida, slash pine.

 Its rate of growth is rapid, even among the generally fast-growing southern pines.
 The yellowish, resinous wood is prized for lumber, but is also used for wood pulp.
 This tree is commercially grown in extensive plantations.

-Loblolly pine is the pine of the Lost Pines Forest around Bastrop, Texas, and in McKinney Roughs along the Texas Colorado River.
+Loblolly pine is the pine of the Lost Pines Forest around Bastrop, Texas, and in McKinney Roughs Nature Park along the Texas Colorado River.
 These are isolated populations on areas of acidic sandy soil, surrounded by alkaline clays that are poor for pine growth.

 A study using loblolly pines showed that higher atmospheric carbon dioxide levels may help the trees to endure ice storms better.